A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

-Another method that we shall describe is the exactly mass-conserving method of Weymouth and Yue (WY) described in ref. \cite{Weymouth:2010hy}.
-In that method the coefficient of the compression term (\ref{comp}) is independent of the direction $m$ so that $c_m = c$.
-The coefficient $c$ is defined as \be c=\Theta(\cijk^n - 1/2) \nd where $\Theta$ is the one-dimensional Heaviside function (defined on the real axis).
-That is $c=0$ if $\cijk^n < 1/2$ and $c=1$ if $\cijk^n \ge 1/2$.
+The (WY) split advection is exactly mass-conserving \cite{Weymouth:2010hy}.
+In this method the compression coefficient is independent of direction $m$, so that $c_m = c$, and is defined as \be c = H \big( \cijk^n - 1/2 \big) \nd where $H$ is a one-dimensional Heaviside function, that is $c=0$ if $\cijk^n < 1/2$ and $c=1$ if $\cijk^n \ge 1/2$.
 The fluxes $F^{(c)}_f$ are also defined differently.
-The left fluxed volume in direction $m=1$ is equal to the volume fraction $F_{1-}^{(c)}$ in a cuboid of width $u_{i-1/2,j,k}$ (recall that $\tau = 1$) adjacent to the left face $f=1-$.
-This fluxed volume corresponds to ``Eulerian Implicit'' (EI) advection in the terminology of \cite{Scardovelli02} and is represented by the volume $V_1$ on Figure \ref{eulflux}.
-Using these definitions, Weymouth and Yue were able to show in ref. \cite{Weymouth:2010hy} that the final result obeys $C$-bracketing (see Section \ref{generalsplit}).
+The reference phase fluxed through the left face in direction $m=1$ is equal to the volume fraction in a cuboid of width $u_{i-1/2,j,k}$ adjacent to the left face $f=1-$.
+This fluxed volume corresponds to ``Eulerian Implicit'' (EI) advection in the terminology of \cite{Scardovelli02} and is represented in 2D by the area $V_1$ of Fig. \ref{eulflux}.
+Using these definitions, Weymouth and Yue were able to show that the final result obeys $C$-bracketing \cite{Weymouth:2010hy}.